Title

 BIR Revenue Memorandum Circular No. 12-97 clarifies that members of the Philippine National Police are exempt from income tax on specific benefits such as longevity and hazard pay, while Armed Forces personnel are only exempt from tax on quarters, clothing, and subsistence allowances, with all other benefits subject to withholding tax.

-Benefits such as longevity pay, subsistence allowance, clothing allowance, cost of living allowance, hazard pay, and all other allowances provided by existing laws are exempt from tax under RA 6975.
+Subsistence allowance, quarters allowance, clothing allowance, cost of living allowance (COLA), hazard pay, and all other allowances as provided by existing laws.

-Allowances for quarters, clothing, and subsistence are exempt from income tax for AFP personnel, pursuant to Revenue Memorandum Circular No. 15-87.
+Allowances for quarters, clothing, and subsistence are treated as exempt from income tax, as provided under Revenue Memorandum Circular No. 15-87 (cited in the text).

 Analyze Cases Smarter, Faster